htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 On Linux systems, when HTCondor is started as root, it optionally has the ability to create a custom filesystem for the job's scratch directory.
 This allows HTCondor to prevent the job from using more scratch space than provisioned.
-This also requires that the disk is managed with the LVM disk management system.
-Three HTCondor configuration knobs need to be set for this to work, in addition to the above requirements:
+HTCondor manages this per scratch directory filesystem usage with the LVM disk management system.

 .. code-block:: condor-config